 In 1911, hotelier Jules Cadillat funded the building of our hotel at 25 avenue Montaigne and construction began.
 At this time the avenue was surrounded by several elegant mansions and sophisticated cabaret clubs.

 Designed by esteemed architects Charles Lefebvre, Hôtel Plaza Athénée officially opened its doors on April 20, 1913.
 Created in the distinctive Parisian Haussmann style of architecture, our classic cut-stone façade is decorated with wonderfully ornate wrought-iron balconies.

-Interwoven with our own history is that of our next-door neighbour, the Théâtre des Champs-Élysées, which opened on exactly the same day.
+Interwoven with our own history is that of our next-door neighbour, the Théâtre des Champs-Élysées, which first opened just a few weeks after the hotel.
 It soon became a popular haunt for both composers and theatregoers, who regularly dined with us after an evening at the theatre.

 Having established ourselves as a leading Parisian hotel, symbolising the spirit of the city, our original building was extended to double its size during the roaring 1920s.
 This included the addition of several grand apartments and salons, also designed by Charles Lefebvre.

 Our Le Relais Plaza restaurant opened in 1936.
 The glorious Art Deco design created by Constant Lefranc was truly ground-breaking and is still much admired today.
 Its style was inspired by the first-class dining hall of the SS Normandie, one of the greatest ocean liners of its day.

 Christian Dior opened his first boutique on avenue Montaigne in order to attract our guests.
 He was a regular visitor and held many of his fashion shows and photoshoots at the hotel.
 This set the trend for transforming avenue Montaigne into the city’s famous ‘Avenue of Fashion’.